athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Adamantine Dragon (Young).md

     desc: "  The dragon recharges their Avalanche Breath whenever they score a critical hit with a Strike."

   - name: "Rock Tunneler"
     desc: "  The dragon can burrow through solid stone at a Speed of 20 feet.
-They can leave a tunnel if they desire, and they usually don’t."
+They can leave a tunnel if they desire, and they usually don't."

   - name: "[[Bestiary Ability Glossary/Swallow Whole|Swallow Whole]]"
-    desc: "`pf2:1` (attack) Medium, 2d12 + 4 bludgeoning, Rupture 22\n\n* * *\n"
+    desc: "`pf2:1` (attack) Medium, 2d12+4 bludgeoning, Rupture 22\n\n* * *\n"

   - name: "[[Bestiary Ability Glossary/Throw Rock|Throw Rock]]"
     desc: "`pf2:1`  "